 Reading through the reviews of many Super Green brands it’s clear, taste is a big factor.

-Taste is personal thing, so it’s understandable that what you find tasty, I may not. (this is from the guy who enjoyed dunking cheese on honey spread on toast).
+Taste is a personal thing, so it’s understandable that what you find tasty, I may not. (this is from the guy who enjoyed dunking cheese on honey spread on toast).

 So, the main disadvantage of powders is the taste.
 Many brands counter this by offering a number of interesting flavors.

-Last thing about green powders, these are available in tubs or pouches of varying sizes.
+The last thing about green powders, these are available in tubs or pouches of varying sizes.
 The typical size is between 240-360g although some brands provide 500g+ package sizes.

 I am open to either a tub or pouch as it’s more about the serving size and ingredients for me.